soundasleep/jevon.org/wiki/java.lang.LinkageError_in_a_JUnit_Plug-in_Test_Case_with_a_redeployed_Eclipse_application.md

 ---
 layout: page
-title:  "java.lang.LinkageError in a JUnit Plug-in Test Case with a redeployed Eclipse application"
+title:  java.lang.LinkageError in a JUnit Plug-in Test Case with a redeployed Eclipse application
 author: jevon
-date:   2009-09-10 09:31:04 +1200
+date:   2009-09-10 09:31:04 +12:00
-tags:   [Eclipse]
+tags:
+  - Eclipse
+redirect_from:
+  - "/wiki/java.lang.LinkageError in a JUnit Plug-in Test Case with a redeployed Eclipse application"
 ---

 [Eclipse](Eclipse.md)